skinofstars/skinofstars.github.com/experience/index.markdown

 I'm one of those guys that loves this stuff.
 I develop sites through the day, I run geek events in the evenings and weekends, and I go home and relax by playing with new tech.

-I've run several hack days, including ones for (http://www.rhok.org)[Random Hacks of Kindness] and the (http://opendataday.org)[Open Data Day].
-I'm also a co-founder of (http://jsoxford.com)[JS Oxford].
+I've run several hack days, including ones for [Random Hacks of Kindness](http://www.rhok.org) and the [Open Data Day](http://opendataday.org).
+I'm also a co-founder of [JS Oxford](http://jsoxford.com).

 Of course, I did this as hobby before I even dreamed of it as a job.
 I was making sites for various community groups, running blogs and forums since as far back as 2001.
 I decided that I loved my hobby so much that I wanted to do it as a career, so I went to Brookes University where I got a 1st class BSc in Media Communications and Multimedia Systems.